Every Sperm Is Sacred: Religion

 The religious import of the sketch is significant, and is reflected in the widely dispersed usage of the phrase.
 In the book Monty Python and Philosophy, the argument is teased out to reach a broader (still humorous) conclusion: "The Pythons ask us to consider the consequences of the belief that God cares about our reproductive practices and sees everything.
 If so, then he watches our sexual activities. ...Christians must concede that all things considered, this [watching people have sex] is one of God's less onerous activities."
 Philip Jenkins discusses the sketch as an important sign of a growing willingness in the popular media of the 1970s and 1980s to criticize the Catholic Church, saying that "Catholic attitudes toward sex and contraception are ruthlessly parodied" in the song, proving that "Catholicism was available as a legitimate subject of serious fiction."
 Richard Dawkins, in his The God Delusion, cites the song for that reason, the illustration of the "surreal idiocy" of some pro-religion, anti-abortion arguments.

 Masturbation

 It is sometimes difficult to separate the comic from the serious application of the phrase, and two recent publications on the penis use it for precisely that purpose, Talking Cock, by Richard Herring, and Dick: A User's Guide.
 In both cases, the sketch is used to ridicule those who condemn masturbation, and sex for any purpose other than procreation.

 Reverse censorship

 According to the interview with Palin on the DVD extras, he said "at the end of my sock" in the original scene, with the word "cock" being overdubbed later.
-This was done because the scene featured numerous underage children and the Pythons were already concerned they were "pushing the limit".
+This was done because the scene featured numerous young children and the Pythons were already concerned they were "pushing the limit".
 Years later, several of the child actors stated they had no idea what they were singing about.